Server-only/Client-only code

 Method 1: Server-only/Client-only methods

-Inside AirshipBehaviour classes, you can use the @Server() and @Client() method decorators to tell the compiler you want the given methods to be server or client only.
+Inside AirshipBehaviour classes, you can use the @Server() and @Client() method decoratorsarrow-up-right to tell the compiler you want the given methods to be server or client only.

 export default class ServerAndClientOnlyMethods extends AirshipBehaviour {